 Unmet need in Australia for disability services

 Australia’s unmet disability service needs have been a problem for many years.
 While governments have made it clear that they will support people with disabilities by funding them, many still find it difficult to help and need more formal assistance.
-This could be due to a lack of funding sources or poor coordination.
+This could be due to a lack of disability support providers melbourne sources or poor coordination.
 The following article examines this issue and offers suggestions.
 It addresses the role of government agencies and private sector organisations.

 Although it can be difficult to pinpoint areas of need, it can be helpful to look at a range.
 Unmet needs vary depending on the type of disability.
 They can include those who need it now, those who might need them in the future, or those who are similar to those currently receiving services.
 The Unmet Need for Disability Services Australia may not be met completely, but may be close.

 A growing number of people with disabilities is one reason why there is an unmet disability service demand.
 As the population ages, the need for such assistance increases.
 One in five Australians are 65 years or older.
 Nearly two thirds (33%) of Australians in the working age range have some type of disability.
 17.1% of people in the working age category use some form of mobility aid.
 Despite these difficulties, many people with disabilities can still participate in society and are often happy to receive the benefits of this sector.